zachinglis/crummy/example/README.md

 # Create the database
 bundle exec rake db:schema:load bundle exec rake db:seed
+# Create the test database
+bundle exec rake db:test:clone

+# Get the tests green
+bundle exec rake

 # Start the server
 rails server
 ```

 Your app waits for you at [http://localhost:3000](http://localhost:3000).

+* * *

+I hope this makes the example application a better place to test the gem.